ThePhenomenon1/Machine-Learning-Music/README.md

 Alignment refers to a model’s ability to follow user objectives.
 (Meanwhile, Random Forests are a way of averaging multiple deep decision trees, trained on different parts of the same training set, with the goal of reducing the variance.)

-The implementation I am using on my Boutique ecommerce project is a Feed Forward Neural network with 2 hidden linear layers.
+The implementation I am using on my Boutique ecommerce project is a Feed Forward Neural network (FNN) with 2 hidden linear layers.
-A feedforward neural network (FNN) is an artificial neural network wherein connections between the nodes do not form a cycle.
+A FNN is an artificial neural network wherein connections between the nodes do not form a cycle.
 As such, it is different from its descendant: recurrent neural networks.

 The feedforward neural network was the first and simplest type of artificial neural network devised.
 In this network, the information moves in only one direction - forward - from the input nodes, through the hidden nodes (if any) and to the output nodes.
 There are no cycles or loops in the network.